 Research methods in the life sciences are developing at an unprecedented rate, so how can our buildings keep up with these developments?
-And how are the latest design approaches reflected in construction costs?
-Alinea, with NBBJ and Arup, present a multidisciplinary discussion

 From bioengineering to the advancement of healthcare and translational research, we are living in an extraordinary time.

 By 2023, experts anticipate the economy will create an additional 142,000 new jobs in science, research and engineering.
 All sciences, and particularly the applied sciences, are experiencing massive growth, and the design and development of spaces must anticipate these needs.
 The way scientists work is changing, and so must their environments, which include cutting-edge buildings – from venture-backed collaborative labs to virtual research communities – that encourage multidisciplinary co-operation and outreach to the wider community.

 Stay at the forefront of thought leadership with news and analysis from award-winning journalists.
 Enjoy company features, CEO interviews, architectural reviews, technical project know-how and the latest innovations.